Skip to main content

 The One Mistake to Avoid

 The most common mistake in buying a grill gift is buying something that looks substantial but is not useful.
 The 20-piece BBQ tool set with tongs, spatula, skewers, corn holders, and a carrying case covers four tools he will use once and sixteen he will never touch.
-For the same $35, a ThermoWorks ThermoPop 2 is a single item he will use on every cook for years.
+For similar money, a ThermoWorks ThermoPop 2 is a single item he will use on every cook for years.
 Value is not proportional to item count.

 The same principle applies to rubs: one bottle of Meat Church Holy Gospel is more valuable than a gift set of six generic grocery store seasonings.
 Specificity beats volume.